dotsmesh/dotsmesh-web-app/README.md

 This is the code for the UI of the platform.
 There is an officially hosted version on [dotsmesh.com](https://dotsmesh.com/), and you can also easily install it on your server.

 ## What is Dots Mesh?
 Dots Mesh is a different kind of social platform.
 It's open and distributed by design.
 You can self-host your public social profile the same way you can self-host your website and email.
-There are private profiles, secret groups, private messaging, and [more](https://about.dotsmesh.com/).
+There are two types of profiles (public and private), private messaging and secret groups.
+Learn more at [about.dotsmesh.com](https://about.dotsmesh.com/).

 ## Take a look